floherent/wasm-service/docs/DEVELOPER.md

 Body: **application/json**

-- **inputs**: JSON payload that contains the input data for the WASM module to be executed.
+- **inputs**: JSON payload containing the input data for the WASM module to be executed.
 For example:

 ```json